mingwhy/mingwhy.github.io/content/posts/2060-04-01-hi-there/index.en.md

 ------

+I could be bounded in a nutshell and count myself a king of infinite space.*

-Ideas that you must understand to break free from the Matrix:
+**Ideas that you must understand to break free from the Matrix:**
 - The news is mostly fake
 - Your memory sucks
 - You’re your worst enemy and best ally